cdransf/cd-11ty/src/posts/2023/building-a-now-page-using-nextjs-and-social-apis.md

 export default Cover
 ```

-All of the components for this page [can be viewed on GitHub](https://github.com/cdransf/coryd.dev/tree/main/components/media).
+All the components for this page [can be viewed on GitHub](https://github.com/cdransf/coryd.dev/tree/main/components/media).
 Each one consumes an object from the `loadNowData` object and renders it to the page.
 The page is also periodically revalidated via an api route that simply calls this same method:

 ```ts
 import loadNowData from '@/lib/now'